Ibrahimzn/FYP/README.md

 ```

 ## Usage
-Go through the Training.ipynb notebook and run the cells to install the required libraries.
+Go through the Training.ipynb notebook and run the first and second cells to install the required libraries.
 After installing everything, Run ``` py Main.py ```

 ## Dataset